 FIONA SAMPSON – B.A., M.A., LL.B., Ph.
 D., C.M.
 PRESIDENT/CEO

-Fiona Sampson is the CEO of the equality effect.
+Fiona Sampson is the President/CEO of the equality effect.
 Fiona is a human rights lawyer with a PhD in women’s equality law who has dedicated her 20+ year career to seeking justice for society’s disadvantaged: First Nations, refugees, disabled persons, and victims of violence.
 Fiona founded the equality effect in 2008.
 As CEO of the equality effect, Fiona led her team to the 2013 landmark victory in Kenya in which the country’s High Court found the state’s failure to protect girls from rape was unconstitutional and violated their human rights.
 Fiona has been called one of the world’s “women revolutionaries” alongside notables that include Gloria Steinem, Hillary Clinton, and Isobel Coleman.

 An experienced litigation lawyer, Fiona has appeared repeatedly before the Supreme Court of Canada representing various women’s NGOs in equality rights cases.
 Fiona has received many awards and much recognition for her human rights work; Fiona was appointed an Ashoka Fellow, named one of the 25 top most influential lawyers in Canada, top 5 on the World Stage, by Canadian Lawyer magazine 2014, and named one of 50 “Global Heroes” working to end violence against children, along with Queen Noor and Hillary Clinton, among others.
 In 2015 Fiona was appointed as a Member of the Order of Canada, the highest honour a Canadian civilian can be awarded.
 Fiona has been awarded Honorary Doctorates from Trent University and Queen’s University, in recognition of her contribution to human rights law.

 KULA ROBA WAKO – LL.B., 160 GIRLS NATIONAL COORDINATOR – ‘160 GIRLS’ PROJECT, KENYA